Ruth-Imoni/CadetX-Heavy-Supplier-Warehouse-Analytics/week-03/README.md

 ## Key Deliverables

-1. Power BI dashboard with interactive filters by Producct ID
+1. Power BI dashboard with interactive filters by Product ID
 2. Analysis findings and recommendations for the Sales team

 ---